GithubTheJon/DAT220-G12/README.md

 TO DO LIST

-populate remaining tables
+    Done    populate remaining tables
-    followers
+    Done    followers
-    (and some on the comments table)
+    Done    (and some on the comments table)

     DONE    clicking on user.username redirects to user_page